Transmission of the Greek Classics: Early Middle Ages in the Western Provinces

-In the Western Provinces (what today is considered the Western Europe's heartland), the collapsing Roman empire lost many Greek manuscripts which were not preserved by monasteries.
+In the Western Provinces (what today is considered Western Europe's heartland), the collapsing Roman empire lost a number of Greek manuscripts which were not preserved by monasteries.
 However, due to the expense and dearth of writing materials, monastic scribes could recycle old parchments.
 The parchments could be reused after scraping off the ink of the old texts, and writing new books on the previously used parchment, creating what is called a palimpsest.
-Fortunately for modern scholars, the old writing can still be retrieved, and many extremely valuable works, which would have otherwise been lost, have been recovered in this way.
+Fortunately for modern scholars, the old writing can still be retrieved, and some valuable works, which would have otherwise been lost, have been recovered in this way.
 As the language of Roman aristocrats and scholars, Greek died off along with the Roman Empire in the West, and by 500 CE, almost no one in Western Europe was able to read (or translate) Greek texts, and with the rise of the Islamic Empire, the west was further cut off from the language.
 After a while, only a few monasteries in the west had Greek works, and even fewer of them copied these works (mainly the Irish).
 Some Irish monks had been taught by Greek and Latin missionaries who probably had brought Greek texts with them.

 Late Middle Ages: William of Moerbeke

 William of Moerbeke was one of the most prolific and influential translators of Greek philosophical texts in the middle half of the thirteenth century.
-Very little is known of William's life.
+Little is known of William's life.
 He was born probably in 1215 in the village of Moerbeke, now in Belgium, and probably entered the Dominican priory in Leuven as a young man.
 Most of his surviving work was done during 1259–72.

 William's contribution to the "recovery" of Aristotle in the 13th century undoubtedly helped in forming a clearer picture of Greek philosophy, and particularly of Aristotle, than was given by the Arabic versions on which they had previously relied, and which had distorted or obscured the relation between Platonic and Aristotelian systems of philosophy.
 William's translation of Proclus was also important, demonstrating that the influential book Liber de Causis, was not a genuine work of Aristotle, but rather derived from Proclus' Elementatio Theologica.

 According to a tradition originating in the later Middle Ages, William knew Thomas Aquinas and was commissioned by him to make some of the translations.
 But there is no contemporary record of the friendship or the commissions.
 If they did meet, it is most likely during the three or four years Aquinas was working at Orvieto, i.e. not before the election of Pope Urban IV in August 1261, who invited Aquinas to serve at the Papal court, and not after 1265, when Aquinas left for Rome.
 His translation of De motu animalium is cited by Thomas in Summa Contra Gentiles, probably completed in 1264.